-When reading my new book ‘From Damgaard to Microsoft’ (available in English next year), you will discover that both Damgaard Data and Navision Software (which was known as PC & C until 1995) were set up & managed using very simple entrepreneurial concepts.
+When reading my new book “5,460 Miles from Silicon Valley” (available in English in June 2018), you will discover that both Damgaard Data and Navision Software (which was known as PC & C until 1995) were set up & managed using very simple entrepreneurial concepts.

 They launched products (ERP) when there were already similar solutions on the market.
 Like many of their competitors, they chose to serve customers through resellers.
 In other words, they chose to enter a market where there were already established competitors and sales channels.

 What made the difference?
 Why did Damgaard Data and Navision Software survive the difficult start-up stage and quickly become market leaders in Denmark with a combined market share of over 50%?

 Did they have access to venture capital?
 Did they participate in a competition for start-ups and win a prize?
 Did they participate in a TV show that gave them good advice and broad exposure?
 Did they get the help of incubators and business accelerators?

 The answer to all those questions is no. The long answer can be found in the book, while the pertinent insights are listed below.

 - Damgaard had two co-founders and Navision had three.